(c) Atmz (2011)- with a stage-wink and half-turn

 Is his grin a grimace?
-Is grit needed to work oneself up to such shrill declamations?
+What's needed to work oneself up to such declamations?

-(c) Lism (2011) Anyway, far be it from me to shit on fun.
-Compelled and compelling, he boyishly delivers rock-poems that are anything but boyish.
-He's jolly, chunky and shaggy by this point of the tour, which makes a pleasing contrast with the fanbase (90% male, 80% troubled, 70% bespectacled, 60% stick-thin, 50% bearded...).
+Anyway: far be it from me to shit on fun.
+Compelled and so compelling, Darnielle boyishly delivers his poems that are anything but boyish.
+He's jolly, chunky, and shaggy by this point of the tour, which makes for a pleasing contrast with the fanbase (90% male, 80% troubled, 70% bespectacled, 60% stick-thin, 50% bearded...)."But that's cos I'm a big ol' goofus"

 The other two are mute throughout, except for occasional, mild backing vox from bassist Peter Hughes.
 (So no comment from me, either.)